KennyYao2001/16824-CaLORAify/README.md

 ## Overview

-**CaLoRAify** is a novel project aimed at addressing the obesity epidemic by leveraging **Vision-Language Models (VLMs)**, fine-tuning techniques, and **Retrieval-Augmented Generation (RAG)** methods to estimate calorie content in meals.
+**CaLoRAify** is a novel project aimed at addressing the obesity epidemic (the "heavy" issue) by leveraging **Vision-Language Models (VLMs)**, fine-tuning techniques, and **Retrieval-Augmented Generation (RAG)** methods to estimate meal calorie content.
 The system serves as a **virtual dietitian**, offering users calorie analyses and dietary recommendations based on meal photos.

 ---